yuvaldori/gigaspaces-wiki-jekyll/xap100/step-2---enabling-http-session-failover-and-fault-tolerance.markdown

 -------------------------------------------------------------------------------
 {% endcomment %}

-{% excerpt %}
-**Step summary**: Learn how to **make your application's HTTP session store highly available and fault tolerant**, by backing it with GigaSpaces XAP's data grid - the Space{% endexcerpt %}
+**Step summary**: Learn how to **make your application's HTTP session store highly available and fault tolerant**, by backing it with GigaSpaces XAP's data grid - the Space

 {% comment %}
 ========================================================================================